 The Soviet command economy faced this problem in controlling the Soviet firm.
-Towards the end of the 1920s the Soviet state embarked on a mobilization drive that permanently altered the economy's microfoundations.
-Controls on firm behavior arising from the market mechanism were replaced by administrative controls.
-The economy began to allocate a much higher proportion of the resources available to investment, and for some decades it also grew faster.
+Towards the end of the 1920s the Soviet state embarked on a mobilisation drive that permanently altered the economy's microfoundations (Davies 1994a).
+Controls on firm behaviour arising from the market mechanism were replaced by administrative controls.
+The economy began to allocate a much higher proportion of the resources available to investment, and for some decades it also grew faster (Bergson 1961).
 At the same time the Soviet firm did not suddenly become the obedient agent of centralized plans.
 Instead, the high-level ordering of resource allocation involved a running battle with the desire of agents at lower levels not to be mobilized but to pursue their own interests.

-Economists have modeled these tendencies in a variety of ways.
-Researchers such as Joseph S. Berliner and Alec Nove quickly identified the information and incentive problems associated with administrative performance indicators.3 Among these was the search for a "quiet life" that John Hicks had first associated with monopoly; Martin L. Weitzman developed this idea as a dynamic disincentive associated with the "ratchet" effect, and János Kornai generalized it as his famous "soft" budget constraint.4 The interaction between the planned and market spheres also attracted attention.
-To some observers this naturally gave rise to the idea that the formal and informal sectors existed in a joint equilibrium.5 Others noted that, whereas corruption might grease the wheels of the command system in some respects, it could also undermine its legitimacy, implying that their joint equilibrium could only be temporary: eventually, one must drive out the other.6
+Economists have modelled these tendencies in a variety of ways.
+Researchers such as Berliner (1957) and Nove (1958) quickly identified the information and incentive problems associated with administrative performance indicators.
+Among these was the search for a "quiet life" which Hicks (1935) first associated with monopoly; Weitzman (1970) developed this idea as a dynamic disincentive associated with the "ratchet" effect and Kornai (1980) generalized it as his famous "soft" budget constraint.
+The interaction between the planned and market spheres also attracted attention.
+To some observers (Nuti 1989; Shleifer and Vishny 1993) this naturally gave rise to the idea that the formal and informal sectors existed in a joint equilibrium.
+Others (Grossman 1977, 1979) noted that, while corruption might grease the wheels of the command system in some respects, it could also undermine its legitimacy, implying that their joint equilibrium could only be temporary: eventually, one must drive out the other.

-We begin our investigation from a historical, if stylized fact: the Soviet economy worked not unsuccessfully for a number of decades.
+In this paper we begin from an historical, if stylized fact: the Soviet economy worked not unsuccessfully for a number of decades.
 This is not to say that it worked for the best, but it did provide full employment and, after a notably bad start in the thirties and forties, rising living standards.
 It did not harness the forces of self-interest particularly well, but it did harness them to some extent.